spyoungtech/FreeSimpleGUI/docs/index.md

 ## Window Closed Events

-Detecting and correctly handling Windows being closed is an important part of your PySimpleGUI application.
+Detecting and correctly handling Windows being closed is an important part of your FreeSimpleGUI application.
 You will find in every event loop in every Demo Program an if statement that checks for the events that signal that a window has closed.

 The most obvious way to close a window is to click the "X" in the upper right corner of the window (on Windows, Linux....
 Mac doesn't use an "X" but still has a close button).
 On Windows systems, the keyboard keys ALT+F4 will force a Window to close.
 This is one way to close a window without using a mouse.
 Some programs can also send a "close" command to the window.